 Kidney disease is a major global and growing problem.
 In the US alone, there are 37 million people with chronic kidney problems and 500,000 people need dialysis three times a week.
 The situation is similar in most countries in the world.
 Continuous dialysis treatment is associated with various medical risks as well as significant negative social and psychological effects resulting from the patient being dependent of dialysis several times a week.
 At the same time, continuous dialysis means high costs for healthcare systems worldwide.

 Since Glycosorb® ABO enables transplantation across the blood group barrier, more patients can get a new kidney and thereby shortening the general waiting times.
 Shorter waiting times are important from a medical point of view because the result of a kidney transplant improves the shorter the time the patient has been treated with dialysis before transplantation.
 A transplant generally means a longer life expectancy and a significant improvement in the patient’s quality of life by avoiding continuous, lifelong dialysis treatment.
 Patients can often return to work and a largely normal life after transplantation.
 In general, kidney transplantation from related living donors gives a clearly better result than transplantation from deceased donors.

 Documented health economic effects

-More than 5,000 patients in about 30 countries have undergone blood group incompatible transplants using Glycosorb® ABO.
+More than 6,000 patients in more than 25 countries have undergone blood group incompatible transplants using Glycosorb® ABO.
 Clinical experience shows that the results of the transplants have also been excellent over a longer follow-up period and are equivalent to the results of blood group compatible transplants.